Fault Attacks on ML-based Quantum Control and Error Correction: Threat Model

 \subsection{Adversary's Goals}

-The attacker’s primary objective is \emph{integrity violation} of corrected readout outputs.
-We consider two goals: \begin{itemize} \item \textbf{Untargeted Degradation:} reduce the accuracy and increase the Hamming distance between predicted and true $5$-bit strings, maximally causing the output to change, leading to incorrect interpretation of the quantum computation's results. \item \textbf{Targeted Steering:} bias corrected outputs toward attacker-chosen bitstrings (specific $5$-bit classes), enabling adversarial manipulation of the results of the computation that are received by the users. \end{itemize}
+The attacker's primary objective is \emph{integrity violation} of the ML model's outputs, whether those outputs are corrected readout bitstrings (HERQULES) or corrective Pauli actions selected by a surface-code decoder (Deep~Q).
+We consider two goals: \begin{itemize} \item \textbf{Untargeted Degradation:} reduce the model's accuracy on its intended task.
+For readout correction, this means increasing the Hamming distance between the predicted and true bitstrings, leading to incorrect interpretation of the quantum computation's results.
+For QEC decoding, this means producing corrective actions that disagree with the syndrome-conditioned ground truth, leading to logical errors that compound across decoding rounds. \item \textbf{Targeted Steering:} bias outputs toward attacker-chosen values.
+For readout correction, this means biasing corrected bitstrings toward specific classes; for QEC decoding, it means steering the decoder toward a specific corrective action (or a small set of actions) regardless of the input syndrome, which causes the decoder to apply a fixed recovery rather than the syndrome-conditioned one the surface code's fault-tolerance argument assumes. \end{itemize}